 unsigned long index Position of the piece to be set to case.
-The first piece is numbered 1; the otherwise child (if present) is not counted, regardless of its posi- tion.
-If there is currently a piece at this position, it will be replaced by case.
-If index is one more than the number of piece child elements, a new one will be appended.
+The first piece is numbered 1; the otherwise child (if present) is not counted, regard currently a piece at this position, it will be replaced by case.
+If index is one more than the number of piece child elements, unsigned long index Position of the piece to be deleted.
+The first piece is numbered 1; the otherwise child (if present) is not counted, regardless of it

 MathMLCaseElement case A MathMLCaseElement representing the new value of the indexth piece child.